leonardootoni/protector/README.md

   11 - Bootstrap date-picker library

-  Todo: Define through next group meetings:

-  1 - Default template engine, whether we will gona use one or not;

-  2 - Front-end form validation library;

 ======= <<<<<<<<< MAIN PROJECT FOLDER STRUCTURE >>>>>>>>> =======

   1 - controllers -> Stores all route controllers.
 It can be organized by subfolders